Alerts

 Begin

-1. Enable sending alerts to external event management systems in one of the following ways:
+1. Enable sending alerts to external event management systems and set the type of alerts to send in one of the following ways:

 2. (Optional) Open the stream of alerts from Helix Control-M using the following Automation API command: